RanulND/ScholarQA/README.md

 5. Sample Files
 - Contains some of the documents and their JSON docs we used to test the chatbot functionality.
-- Please note all our LLM propost are engineered to answer the questions from the domanis covered in the sample data: `LLMs`, `Quantum Computing`, `Edge Computing`
+- Please note all our LLM propost are engineered to answer the questions from the domains covered in the sample data: `LLMs`, `Quantum Computing`, `Edge Computing`

 ## 🛠 Run it